AwsAyyash/AwsAyyash/README.md

 <H1>About me 📌</H1>
 - 👋 Hi, I’m Aws Ayyash

-- 👀 I’m interested in building REST APIs using Flask framework-Python
+- 👀 I’m interested in backend development

+- 📌 I'm currently learning to build REST APIs using Flask framework-Python

 - 💁‍♂️ I'm currently a student at Birzeit University with Computer Science major